About Us

 OPRA - Ontario Physician Recruitment Alliance - About Us

-The focus for new graduates to start or take on a traditional style of family practice has shifted in Ontario.
-New graduates are moving towards hospital work, locums, focused practice designations which fills a need in the health care system but does not solve the issue of the shortage of family physicians who are willing to take on a roster of patients in our communities.
-There are many reasons Ontario graduates are not choosing traditional family practice, however, the main reasons are increased administration and lack of team-based supports.
-Although changes are on the horizon, we will continue to struggle to attract physicians to address the crisis faced by Ontarians until system level changes are made.
+The desire for new family medicine graduates to start or take on a traditional style of family practice has shifted in Ontario.
+New graduates are moving towards hospital work, locums (substitute doctor), and focused-practice designations, which all fill a need in the health care system, but do not solve the issue of the shortage of family physicians who are willing to take on a roster of patients in our communities.

-There is a significant need in Ontario to enhance our recruitment efforts from a regional and provincial level and to support our community physician recruiters to repatriate Canadians studying and training abroad, along with attracting practicing foreign trained doctors from the UK, US, Ireland, and Australia.
-The Medical Council of Canada and the College of Physicians and surgeons have streamlined their process to make it easier for licensing, we now need to focus on sourcing these physicians and supporting them to practice in Ontario.
-As other jurisdictions are added to the reciprocity agreement for primary care providers our reach would expand accordingly.
+The Medical Council of Canada and the College of Physicians and Surgeons have streamlined their processes to make it easier for licensing in Ontario, which necessitates a focus on sourcing these physicians and supporting them to practice here.
+As other jurisdictions are added to the reciprocity agreement for primary care providers, our reach will expand accordingly.

-Physician Recruiters in Ontario have a very diverse role and skillset and are funded by different organizations throughout Ontario.
-These organizations can be funded by Municipal Government, Chamber of Commerce, Family Health Team, or Hospital.
-Recruiters can range from full time to part time staff, depending on their organization and demographic.
-Those who are working in a physician recruitment role usually work on this portfolio as an independent 1-person team.
-Although we have differences, the common thread that binds us is the fact that we have a fundamental role in health human resource planning, Recruitment and retention of primary care physicians in Ontario.
+Those working in a physician recruitment position usually tackle this portfolio as an independent one-person team.
+Although we have some differences, the common thread that binds us is that we have a fundamental role in health human resource planning, recruitment, and retention of primary care physicians in Ontario.
 Some communities also offer financial incentives to their physicians for relocation or to offset start up costs.
-Physician recruiters have a mandate to:

 • Outline the differences in practice models and support physicians in their career goals.